 Bear, water, and trees have played a prominent role in the stories and events of my life.
 Lately, I've found myself returning to these images and elements as if on a journey to pay homage.
 To the brown and black bear.
 To the forest and dens where the bear and I both make a home, the bear’s den a hole or hollowed out tree and my home made of Douglas Fir lumber so old there are no knots.
 To the translucent aquamarine of the rushing water.

 Growing up in the Pacific Northwest provided endless opportunities to be outdoors near the animals and plants of our natural world.
 During my childhood, in the 60s and 70s, the trees seemed endless, the fish seemed endless, and the natural resources seemed endless.
 Fifty years later, we know the idea of resources being endless is the thing we tell ourselves so we don't have to find new ways to do things.

 For our personal stories, the same is true.
-We have resources within us that must be renewed to be sustained but most of us grew up learning to work until we were so depleted we simply couldn’t move.
-We moved against our own nature and forced ourselves onward, only to have to step back because we were injured, certainly before we were ready.
+We have resources within us that must be renewed to be sustained, but most of us grew up learning to work until we were so depleted we simply couldn’t move.
+We went against our own nature and forced ourselves onward, only to have to step back because we were injured, stopping before we were ready.
 We squandered our energy, our time, and our attention.
 We even squandered our personal health.

 Some of us eventually open our eyes and awaken to our finite existence.
 At some point we see our old ways are no longer working and we'll have to access our deepest internal resources, the attention and intelligence to grow our awareness even greater.
 At some point we begin to listen to the internal self that will foster sovereignty and self-responsibility.
 We begin looking to ourselves to solve our own problems, having grown tired of others telling us what to do or treating us as if they know what is best for us.